Search the site

 The process for managing these risks can include:

-Identifying risks - There is not one right way to do this.
+There is no single right way to do this.
 Some strategies are:

-• What is the likelihood of the risk?
+• What is the likelihood of the risk occurring?

 • What is the consequence?